Skip to content

 The Good

-The inventory system gives you the chance to automatically order stock from your vendors.
-Although some expensive items might be something you want to keep ordering yourself, this at least can help minimize the headache that can come with ordering very basic items.
+The inventory system allows you to automatically order stock from your vendors.
+Although you might want to keep ordering some expensive items yourself, this can at least help minimize the headache that can come with ordering very basic items.

 Lightspeed's menu creation couldn't be simpler.
-With a simplistic design, as well as a feature to automatically change the menu by time.
-This can considerably help keep the staff from accidentally ordering items from the kitchen that are no longer available, like breakfast items after lunch has already been starting to serve.
-You can make changes to item pricing for deliveries versus takeout and in-house orders as well.
+It has a simplistic design and a feature to automatically change the menu by time, which can help keep the staff from accidentally ordering items from the kitchen that are no longer available, like breakfast items after lunch has already started to be served.

 Raw product management.
-Although not usually a heavy impact on your costs, being able to manage your raw product levels can help you monitor your food costs even tighter.
-And the system will automatically update your inventory as items are ordered.
+Although raw product levels do not usually have a heavy impact on costs, managing them can help you monitor your food costs even tighter.
+The system will automatically update your inventory as items are ordered.

 Could Be Better

 Although Lightspeed offers an inventory management tool, it's not amazing.
-It works, and it can be used, but it's not an incredibly robust system.
-It's very basic and doesn't offer a lot of options to customize to your needs.
+It works and can be used, but it's not an incredibly robust system.
+It's very basic and doesn't offer many options to customize to your needs.

 This is certainly not the cheapest option on our list.
-However, with built-in sales process guides, maybe you can make the difference up helping your wait staff increase your average ticket price.
+However, with built-in sales process guides, you might be able to make up the difference by helping your wait staff increase your average ticket price.

 Need help deciding which POS system works best for your restaurant?